 Trace is an essential tool for the resolution of complex software/hardware and timing-related issues, as it enables post-analysis of a software execution without the need for any software or hardware instrumentation.

-The DSTREAM-PT trace buffer (up to 8GB) enables high-bandwidth parallel trace for long periods, providing further visibility of how the software executes on the target.
+The DSTREAM-PT (up to 8GB) and DSTREAM-HT (up to 16GB) trace buffer enables high-bandwidth parallel trace for long periods, providing further visibility of how the software executes on the target.

 Debug probe software